Richard McDermott Miller Competition

 Submission Materials:

-1. Images of six to twelve works of sculpture (up to thirty-six images total).
+1. Images of six to twelve works of sculpture (please submit at least two views of sculpture for sculpture is in the round – a maximum of 36 images).
 Images should be in JPG (.jpg) format.

 2. A brief resume or statement about you and your work (under My Profile in Entry-Thingy)